 - 8.2.3 Concrete pavement shall be a 5 1⁄2 sack mix and a 28-day compressive strength of 3500 PSI.
-Structural concrete shall have a 28-day compressive strength of 4000 PSI. - 8.2.4 Minimum pavement requirements shall be as follows: - 8.2.4.1 Subgrade in accordance with A6.1 - 8.2.4.2 Arterial Street minimum thickness is seven (8) inches with #4 bars on 18-inch centers, each way. - 8.2.4.3 Collector Street minimum thickness is seven (7) inches with #4 bars on 18-inch centers, each way. - 8.2.4.4 Local Street minimum thickness is six (6) inches with #4 bars on 24-inch centers, each way. - 8.2.4.5 All reinforcing steel shall be a minimum Grade 60, ASTM A615.

-9. Street Names and Markers

-- 9.1 All streets to be dedicated to the public with a subdivision shall be named, with prior approval for the name from the 911 County System, and the Commissioners Court.
+Structural concrete shall have a 28-day compressive strength of 4000 PSI. - 8.2.4 Minimum pavement requirements shall be as follows: - 8.2.4.1 Subgrade in accordance with A6.1 - 8.2.4.2 Arterial Street minimum thickness is eight (8) inches with #5 bars longitudinally on six (6) inch centers, and #5 bars transversely on twentyfour (24) in centers. - 8.2.4.3 Collector Street minimum thickness is seven (7) inches with #5 bars longitudinally on nine (9) inch centers, and #5 bars transversely on twentyfour (24) inch centers. - 8.2.4.4 Local Street minimum thickness is six (6) inches with #5 bars longitudinally on twelve (12) inch centers, and #5 bars transversely on thirty (30) inch centers. - 8.2.4.5 At irregularities; two (2) #5 bars will be provided, the first at three (3) inches and the second at six (6) inches from the edge of the irregularity.
+An irregularity is any change in the width, thickness, and/or continuity of the structural cross section. (i.e. headers, manholes, valves, drainage inlets, utility covers, etc.) - 8.0.4.6 Crack control joints shall be spaced no greater than twenty (20) feet apart and properly sealed.
+Additional crack control joints shall be provided where necessary to prevent uncontrolled cracking. - 8.2.4.7 All reinforcing steel shall be a minimum Grade 60, ASTM A615. - 9.
+Street Names and Markers - 9.1 All streets to be dedicated to the public with a subdivision shall be named, with prior approval for the name from the 911 County System, and the Commissioners Court.
 The street names shall be displayed on standard intersection street markers erected by the Developer at each street intersection.
 All houses shall be numbered.
 Where rural route mail boxes are in use, the boxes shall be set behind curbs 3 ft. from the edge of the pavement when used.
-All mailboxes within county right-of-way shall meet the current TxDOT standards. - 9.2 Traffic control signs (such as stop, yield, and speed limit signs) as approved by Commissioners Court, shall be installed by the Developer of the subdivision at all intersections.
+All mailboxes within county right-of-way shall meet the current TxDOT standards.

+- 9.2 Traffic control signs (such as stop, yield, and speed limit signs) as approved by Commissioners Court, shall be installed by the Developer of the subdivision at all intersections.
 Other traffic control signs shall be installed to indicate any unusual traffic or street hazard or conditions that may exist.
 All traffic control devices shall be placed in compliance with the current standards of the TxDOT and the construction cost shall be included in the security.
-The placement of these signs shall be shown in the construction plans.

-- 9.3 A speed limit of 30 MPH for local streets, 40 MPH for collector streets and 50 MPH for arterial streets within all platted subdivisions is required.
+The placement of these signs shall be shown in the construction plans. - 9.3 A speed limit of 30 MPH for local streets, 40 MPH for collector streets and 50 MPH for arterial streets within all platted subdivisions is required.
 This limit may be changed only by Commissioners Court upon a finding that the prima facia maximum reasonable and prudent speed for a particular street (or part of a street) should be different, based on an engineering study. - 9.4 All of the requirements regarding street names, street signs and traffic control signs must be fulfilled prior to being accepted for final maintenance by the Commissioners Court, under Section 6. - 9.5 All street signs shall adhere to the Texas Manual of Uniform Traffic Control Devices (TMUTCD).